PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters: Experimental Results

 \subsubsection{Accuracy-Efficiency Trade-offs}

-\textbf{Strictness of partial convergence test ($\tau, \zeta$)}: As discussed previously in Section~\ref{subsec:part_conv_test}, determining an appropriate transition point from full-parameter training to LoRA-based training is a crucial component of the \prelora{} framework.
+\leavevmode \textbf{Strictness of partial convergence test ($\tau, \zeta$)}: As discussed previously in Section~\ref{subsec:part_conv_test}, determining an appropriate transition point from full-parameter training to LoRA-based training is a crucial component of the \prelora{} framework.
 In our method, this transition is guided by a convergence criterion defined through changes in weight norms ($\tau$) and training losses ($\zeta$).
 Together, these indicators capture partial convergence and trigger the switch.
-Table~\ref{tab:tau_zeta_exp} summarizes different configurations of these constraints, ranging from a relaxed setting (Exp1) to a strict setting (Exp3).
+We evaluate three partial convergence settings ranging from relaxed to strict thresholds: Exp1 $(\tau{=}1.0\%,, \zeta{=}5.0\%)$, Exp2 $(\tau{=}0.5\%,, \zeta{=}2.5\%)$, and Exp3 $(\tau{=}0.25\%,, \zeta{=}1.0\%)$.

 A relaxed constraint causes the partial convergence criterion to be satisfied earlier, which is expected to yield substantial improvements in training efficiency, albeit at the cost of reduced accuracy, and vice versa.
 Figure~\ref{fig:train_time} shows that the most relaxed setup (Exp1) accelerates training by approximately 40\%, whereas the performance gain from the strictest setting (Exp3) is around 28\%.
 This gain, however, comes with a trade-off: the training cross-entropy loss (shown in Figure~\ref{fig:ce_loss}) converges to around 2.0 in Exp1, compared to 1.75 in Exp3.
-A similar trend is observed in training and validation accuracy (Figure~\ref{fig:top1_accuracy}).
-Interestingly, despite the marginally degraded accuracy in terms of other metrics, Exp1 attains a higher top-1 validation accuracy than the other experiments.
+A similar trend is observed in training and validation accuracy (Figure~\ref{fig:top1_accuracy}).Despite the marginally degraded accuracy in terms of other metrics, Exp1 attains a higher top-1 validation accuracy than the other experiments.
 Therefore, for tasks where accuracy is paramount, switching later is advisable, whereas for applications that emphasize faster training and can tolerate a modest accuracy drop, an earlier switch is preferable.
-A significant observation is that, even during the pretraining phase, LoRA adaptation can capture the learning trend, despite a substantial reduction in the learnable parameters (from 300M to 30M). \\
+A significant observation is that, even during the pretraining phase, LoRA adaptation can capture the learning trend, despite a substantial reduction in the learnable parameters from 300M to 30M.